When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 Legal Alignment Across Frameworks

 This approach is not confined to company law.
-It is reinforced across multiple areas:
+It is reinforced across multiple legal frameworks:

 The legal position is clear: